 - Trouble breathing

-Severe food allergy reactions may even result in anaphylaxis, which presents life-threatening symptoms that include:
+Severe food allergy reactions may even result in anaphylaxis, which is a life-threatening condition.
+Symptoms include:

 - Constricted airways